KnowTechie’s extremely last minute gift guide for people that suck at planning

 If you’re late to the party like we are, here are some great last minute gifts you should be buying right now.

 So, you totally suck at planning but you have gamers and tech enthusiasts in your circle of people that you need to buy a gift for?
-Don’t fret, Christmas is still a handful of days away and I haven’t even bought my wife any gifts yet.
+Don’t fret, Christmas is still a handful of days away and I haven’t even bought my wife any gifts if your budget is not enough, check this out Payday Loan Helpers offered cash instantly thru online.
 I have a lot to do before next week, but if you are reading this, so do you, so here are some ideas to give you a hand.

 Looking for a big gift for your giftee and you want to make a potentially life-impacting change in their life, a gaming chair is an absolute solid bet.
 This year we reviewed quite a few, here are a few that we thought are gift worthy.

 Man, this is a formidable chair at a formidable price.
 The most comfortable chair that we checked out this year at the most expensive price.
 This is luxury for your butt.

 One of the cheapest chairs we reviewed this year at a mid-range price.
 Our initial review model broke but since then the replacement part has held up much better than I expected.
 If you want a comfortable option in leather, this is a good choice.